operasoftware/devopera/articles/_posts/2015-01-01-native-responsive-images.md

 The effective size of the matching pair is used by the browser, along with the screen's DPR (and possibly other factors) to figure out which resource would be the best to download and display.

-Going back to our code example above, assuming we're running with a browser viewport of 20em over the default root font size of 16px (i.e. a viewport width of 320px), the browser will go over the sizes pairs and pick the first one - `(max-width: 30em) 100vw`.
+Going back to our code example above, assuming we're running with a browser viewport of 20em over the default root font size of 16px (i.e. a viewport width of 320px), the browser will go over the sizes pairs and pick the first one: `(max-width: 30em) 100vw`.
 That would indicate it that the image is likely to be displayed at the full width of the viewport, so assuming a DPR of 1, the browser is likely try to download the first resource that is larger than 320px wide and end up downloading swing-400.jpg.
 If the DPR value is 2, in order to match the screen's density the required resource needs to be twice as large, so the browser will probably download the first resource larger than 640px, which is swing-800.jpg.

 Now, if our viewport is 40em (640px), the `(max-width: 50em) 50vw` pair matches, and the image is likely to take up half of the viewport's width.
-That means the image picked it probably the first one larger than 320px for 1x screens and 640px for 2x screen, and the downloaded resources are likely to be identical in both cases.
+That means the image picked it probably the first one larger than 320px for 1x screens and 640px for 2x screens, and the downloaded resources are likely to be identical in both cases.

 Why did I use all of those "likely"s and "probably"s in the sections above?
 They're there because for the resources *inside* srcset, the browser is free to pick whatever resource its algorithms see fit.
-That means that you, as a Web developer, can't rely on the browser downloading and displaying the exact resource you want it to.
+That means that you, as a web developer, can't rely on the browser downloading and displaying the exact resource you want it to.
 That's a Good Thing<span>&trade;</span>, since it leaves the browser room to innovate in this space, by adding user preferences, network considerations and other future optimizations to the decision-making process.
 And since all of the different resources should only differ in quality, differing resource choices shouldn't have any impact on your page's layout.

 It's worth noting that if the `sizes` attribute is missing, a default value of `100vw` is used as the effective size instead, as it represents the largest display dimensions the image might be displayed in without horizontal scrolling.

 So what happens if you want to see slightly different images on different layouts, showing images whose proportions are different, whose subject is more visible, or anything else your creative selves desire?

-That's what the art direction use-case is all about!
+That's what the art direction use case is all about!

 ## Art Direction

 The term "Art Direction" with regard to responsive images was first [coined](http://blog.cloudfour.com/a-framework-for-discussing-responsive-images-solutions/) by [Jason Grigsby](https://twitter.com/grigs), and refers to cases where you want to tailor-fit the displayed image to a specific responsive layout breakpoint.
-Art-direction should be used when your image resources differ not only in their quality, but also in their proportions, crop area, copy text location, shot angle, etc, etc. The possibilities are limitless!
+Art direction should be used when your image resources differ not only in their quality, but also in their proportions, crop area, copy text location, shot angle, etc, etc. The possibilities are limitless!

 In these cases, you want to make sure that the image displayed to your users at a certain design breakpoint is in fact the image you intended they'd see.

-The art-direction syntax goes something like:
+The art direction syntax goes something like:

 	<picture>
 		<source media="(min-width: 45em)" srcset="large.jpg">